krasdav/Design-Pattern-a-Day/README.md

 Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple<br>
 objects about any events that happen to the object they’re observing.

+#### <ins>Day 17 - State</ins>
+`package org.learn.david.behavioral.state;`

+State is a behavioral design pattern that lets an object alter its behavior when its internal state<br>
+changes.
+It appears as if the object changed its class.